-Possible formats for writing include postcards, journals, newspaper/magazine articles, and letters.
-(To extend this activity, see Family Travels, below.)
+Possible formats for writing include postcards, journals, newspaper or magazine articles, and letters.

 The art of origami utilizes geometry, fractions, and measurement in every design.
 Let children look at the boat pictured on the back of Grandfather's Journey.
 Then guide them in making their own simple boats.